shevapato2008/KataGo/docs/RealTimeAPI_TestGuide.md

 ## 2. Configuration

-The API uses a `.env` file in the project root for configuration.
+The API uses `config.yaml` in the project root for configuration.

-1. Copy the example: `cp .env.example .env`
-2. Edit `.env` to match your local paths:
+1. Edit `config.yaml` to match your local paths:
-   - `KATAGO_PATH`: Path to the executable.
+   - `katago.path`: Path to the executable.
-   - `KATAGO_MODEL_PATH`: Path to your model.
+   - `katago.model.path`: Path to your model.
-   - `KATAGO_CONFIG_PATH`: Path to the analysis config.
+   - `katago.config_path`: Path to the analysis config.
+2. If `katago.model.auto_download` is true, the model will download from `katago.model.url` when missing.
+   The default config uses the latest published KataGo model and stores it under `./models/`.
+3. Optional: set `katago.model.sha256` to verify model integrity on startup and after downloads.

 ## 3. Starting the Service